codeREADr/api/1.0/contents/Users.md

 <h3>Response</h3>

-If a new user is successfully created after we receive these variables, we will respond with raw XML containing a status of <code>1</code> and your new user's ID.
+If a new user is successfully created after receiving your request, we will respond with raw XML containing a status of <code>1</code> and the new user's ID.
+Additionally, if the username is an email address, an invitation email will be sent to the user.
+The user will only be able to log in and use the system after accepting the invitation.

 *Example*: